-Now accepting scholarship applications.
+Now accepting internship applications.
+Due March 12.

 The Elon University Noyce Scholars Program, a partnership between Elon University and the Alamance-Burlington School System (ABSS), is recruiting, preparing and supporting during induction into the profession 18 undergraduate mathematics, biology, chemistry and physics majors as they become outstanding secondary-level teachers.
 Their recruitment begins with paid, education-related internships for 50 first- or second-year students (10 students per year).
 Among many valuable experiences, some participants serve as teaching assistants for Elon Academy, a college-access program for academically promising high school students with financial need and/or no family history of attending college.